A novel class of functionals for perturbative algebraic quantum field theory: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have critically examined the concept of microcausal functionals.
-We found that the pointwise nature of the definition allows for unwanted behaviour: There exist smooth functionals, whose derivatives have the appropriate singular behaviour at points $\varphi\in \sE$, but whose singularities do not vary continuously.
-As a result, the microcausal functionals do not form a good basis for an algebraic quantum field theory, as they neither close under the physically motivated algebraic structure, nor satisfy the time-slice axiom.
+In this paper, we have critically examined the definition of microcausal functionals.
+We found that the pointwise fashion in which conditions are imposed results in unwanted behaviour: There exist smooth functionals, whose derivatives have the required singular behaviour at all points in $\sE$, but whose singularities do not vary continuously.
+As a result, the class of microcausal functionals does not provide a good foundation for constructing models in pAQFT, as they do not close under the $\star$-product and are unlikely to satisfy the time-slice axiom.

-We stress that this has nothing to do with the exact form of the singular structure imposed, or with the fact that $\el{}$ has poor functional properties when $\Lambda$ is open and non-empty.
-Indeed, our counterexample required only regular functionals, which shows that the derivatives of functionals need not have \textbf{any} singularities in order for the $\star$-product to fail to close.
-Similar examples (not given here) of regular multivector fields show that the homotopy $\mathcal{H}$ (Proposition~\ref{propostionhomoperator}) fails to close on $\sX_{\mu c}$.
+We stress that this is not a consequence of the particular form of the singular structure imposed, or of the fact that we work with open cones, rather than closed ones.
+Indeed, our counterexample required only regular functionals, which shows that the derivatives of functionals need not have \textbf{any} singularities in order for the Poisson bracket to fail to close.
+Similarly, counterexamples (not given in this text) to the closure of the homotopy operator $\mathcal{H}$ used in Proposition~\ref{propostionhomoperator} on $\sX_{\mu c}$ can also be phrased in terms of regular multivector fields.

-Our solution to these problems was to impose that locally, the singular structure of $F^{(n)}$ should be bounded away from $\Gamma_n$, and that the `coefficients of boundedness' should be uniform when varying $\varphi \in \sE$ slightly.
-We stress that these extra assumptions are minimal: The first point is required to avoid sequences of covectors that converge to an element of the boundary of $\Gamma_n$, which can cause $\WF\left(\int F^{(n)}(\gamma_t)\right) dt$ to have parts lying out of $\Gamma_n$.
-The second point is to make sure that the integrand is bounded, so that the integral can be sensibly performed within $\egc{n}$.

-It is a surprising fact that this minimal solution implies that $F^{(n)}$ is conveniently smooth into $\egc{n}$, which is a far stronger result.
-It is this fact that allows us to solve both the problems presented in Section \ref{pathologicalfeatures} with the same solution.
+Our solution to the failure of $\mathcal{H}$ to close was to impose that locally, the singular structure of $F^{(n)}$ should be bounded away from $\Gamma_n$, and that the `coefficients of boundedness' should be uniform when varying $\varphi \in \sE$ slightly.
+We stress that these extra assumptions are minimal from a practical point of view: The first point is required to avoid covectors approaching the boundary of $\Gamma_n$, which could cause $\WF\left(\int F^{(n)}(\gamma_t) dt \right)$ to fail to be a subset of $\Gamma_n^c$.
+The second point is needed to make sure that the integrand is bounded, so that the integral can be sensibly performed within $\egc{n}$.
+It was surprising to us that this minimal solution implies that $F^{(n)}$ is conveniently smooth into $\egc{n}$, which is a far stronger result.
+It is this fact that also ensures the closure under the Poisson bracket.